What is the application process?

 Can schools nominate more than one Fellow?

 Yes.
-Schools may select multiple students for each training cycle (these groups of students are called a Leadership Circle), and schools can have an unlimited total number of Fellows.
+Schools may select a team of 1-4 students for each training cycle (these groups of students are called a Leadership Circle).
 At schools with multiple Fellows, we have seen great success in terms of momentum, teamwork and activities held.
-Schools new to the program may nominate only one Leadership Circle for the first training cohort.

 What is a Leadership Circle?

-Would a Leadership Circle require one faculty sponsor to pay the entire program fee, or could we fundraise across campus?
+Would a Leadership Circle require one faculty champion to pay the entire program fee, or could we fundraise across campus?

 What grade levels work best for a Leadership Circle?